aimaaan/casestudy01/readme.md

 ### <a name="port"/>a.
 Information Gathering, Port scanning for open port (Arif)
 Information gathering through the external network using OSINT (Open-Source Intelligence) to identify and analyse data that can be seen on the internet.
+Scanning for open port.
+Each of open ports are potential entry points for attackers.

 | # | URL                     | Open Ports                        |
 |---|-------------------------|-----------------------------------|